veernagpal/Pipelined-Floating-Point-Adder/README.md

 This step is needed because Python normally uses double-precision floating-point internally.
 Since the RTL design works with 32-bit single-precision values, the expected result must also be rounded into FP32 format before comparison.

-he script then reads all the original input vectors from stimulus.txt.
+The script then reads all the original input vectors from stimulus.txt.

      stimulus = []